The AI advantage: Experimentation and speed

 Execution:

-- Weeks 1 to 2: Reps work the new priority rules.
-Data Champion monitors data quality and adoption.
+- Weeks 1–2: Reps work the new priority rules.
+The data champion role monitors data quality and adoption.

-- Weeks 3 to 8: Weekly check on velocity and win rate by bucket.
-Notes on outliers, staffing, and promotion activity that could confound results.
+- Weeks 3–8: Weekly check on velocity and win rate by bucket.
+Notes on outliers, staffing, and promotional activity that could skew results.

-- Weeks 9 to 12: Lock the comparison period and confirm the lift holds.
+- Weeks 9–12: Lock the comparison period and confirm the lift holds.

-Decision: On day 90, the board shows velocity up 17 percent for the 81 to 100 bucket, with a modest lift in win rate.
+Decision: On day 90, the board shows velocity up 17 percent for the 81–100 bucket, with a modest lift in win rate.
 The feature graduates.
 New target: a 10 percent lift across the full pipeline by improving coverage on mid-score leads.

 What made this work: A single target metric, clear adoption rules, and a board that removed guesswork.